(252 results) Chef Meg's Original Recipes

 This is a great kids’ meal, or cut each quesadilla into eight pieces for an appetizer.

-We've bumped up the nutrition--and kept all the flavor--of Pizza Margherita, the traditional Italian pizza with tomato, sliced mozzarella, basil, and olive oil.
+We've bumped up the nutrition--and kept all the flavor--of this traditional Italian pizza with tomato, sliced mozzarella, basil, and olive oil.

+Low-fat buttermilk and applesauce help lower the fat, and the whole-wheat flour and flax seed add fiber.
 These healthful muffins freeze well!
-Low-fat buttermilk and applesauce help lower the fat in these, and the whole-wheat flour and flax seed add fiber.

 Take some help from the market if you're not an experienced baker.
 A spice cake mix and a can of pumpkin become a tasty, easy-to-make cookie.